Great Grey Owl - Strix nebulosa

 hours and at night.
 They are often seen perched on poles or fenceposts along roads.
 When

-hunting, a Great Gray Owl will use a perch to "sit and wait" or it may hunt
+hunting, a Great Grey Owl will use a perch to "sit and wait" or it may hunt

-through the forest a metre or so (a few feet) above the ground.
+through the forest a metre or so above the ground.
 When ground is covered

-with snow, a Great Gray Owl can hunt by hearing alone and often plunges into the snow to
+with snow, a Great Grey Owl can hunt by hearing alone and often plunges into the snow to

-capture small rodents moving underneath as far as 30 centimetres (12 inches).
+capture small rodents moving underneath as far as 30 cm.

 Although a very large Owl, small rodents are their primary prey (80 to 90% of diet) with